Holy Week in Spain: Ferrol

+Ferrol's Holy Week is one of the two main celebrations of this type in Galicia.
 Since Palm Sunday to Easter Sunday 25 processions go over the three oldest neighborhoods of the town organized by 5 different "cofradías."
 This processions are composed by "tronos" which carry statues of Christ, the Virgin Mary and other saints on them.
 These tronos are richly adorned with golden and silver, and decorated with numerous flowers.
 These statues are accompanied by devotees wearing habits and capirotes and carrying candles.
 These people are commonly called "capuchones."
 Moreover, the processions are also accompanied by music played by brass bands.

 During the celebrations of Ferrol's Holy Week, the town receives thousands of tourists and the environment is warm and friendly.
 Furthermore, a lot of complementary activities are programmed during all the week.